ms-iot/content/en-US/win10/samples/AirHockeyApp_Documentation.md

                 }
             }

-Computing a new speed and decisions to accelerate or stop require knowledge of the robot's proximaty to the target.
+Computing a new speed and decisions to accelerate or stop require knowledge of the robot's proximity to the target.

             if (distanceTo > 0)
             {